Ahmad0577/WadiWolves-WRO-2023/Schemes/README.txt

-These are the schematics for parts used in the WadiRover (Our car).
+These are the schematics for parts used in the WadiRover (Our robot car).